Mikejo5000/vsts-docs-pr/docs/billing/buy-more-build-vs.md

   [project collection administrator or account owner permissions](faq-pay-for-basic-users.md#FindOwnerPCA).
   </div>

-0. Confirm the Azure subscription that you'll use for billing.
+0. Confirm the Azure subscription that you'll use for billing (you'll only see this the first time you set up billing).

   If you have multiple Azure subscriptions, select the Azure subscription that you want to use.